n-eq/weatherspeaker/README.md

 * **OpenWeatherMap** for the weather data.
 You must get an API key [here](http://openweathermap.org/API).

-* **jq** is used to process the weather data in JSON format.
+* **jq** is a lightweight command-line JSON processor.
 You can download it [here](http://stedolan.github.io/jq/download) depending on your Linux distro.

 ## Getting and using an API key from OpenWeatherMap